pqrs-org/Seil/README.md

 System requirements
 -------------------

-Mac OS X 10.6 or higher.
+Mac OS X 10.7 or higher.

-If you require PCKeyboardHack for Mac OS X 10.5.x, use PCKeyboardHack 5.1.0.
+* If you require PCKeyboardHack for OS X 10.5, use PCKeyboardHack 5.1.0.
+* If you require PCKeyboardHack for OS X 10.6, use PCKeyboardHack 7.4.0.

 How to build
 ------------

 Requirements:

-* OS X 10.7
+* OS X 10.8
-* Xcode 4.3+
+* Xcode 4.4+
 * Command Line Tools for Xcode
 * Auxiliary Tools for Xcode